foodcoopshop/foodcoopshop.github.io/en/cronjobs.md

 * **not_before_time**: time (hh:mm:ss) when cronjob is executed earliest (exact time is depending on main cronjob's time interval
 * **active**: 0 or 1

-### Important information
+### Important

 * Changing the default values at own risk.
 Especially the day_of_month for SendInvoices (11) should not be changed!
 * Only one call per day per cronjob is supported (eg. BackupDatabase can't be called twice a day).
-* When you switch to the new cronjob feature, be aware that it **will call cronjobs again** that were already called by the old configuration **on that day**.
+* If you already worked with FoodCoopShop < v2.3 and you want to switch to the new cronjob feature, be aware that it **will call cronjobs again** that were already called by the old configuration **on that day**.
 That's because the old configuration did not write logs.

-### Backwards compatibility

-The cronjobs that you set up before migrating to v2.3 still work and will work in future, but the new system is recommended.